nikhilkg18/rocket-ship/Apache_Iceberg_1.11.md

 ## Using Iceberg in Foundry

-Generating a simple Iceberg table: using Polars/DuckDB
+Generating a simple Iceberg table: using Polars
 ```bash
 import polars as pl
 from transforms.api import transform